Clinical Consultation for Therapists: Neurodivergent-Affirming OCD & Anxiety Support

 • Familiar with the neurodiversity paradigm but newer to OCD treatment and want to build your footing

-• Trying to figure out whether what you're seeing is OCD, autistic overwhelm, a sensory response, a medical factor, or some combination — and you need a thought partner to help you untangle it
+• Trying to figure out whether what you're seeing is OCD, autism, a sensory difficulty, a medical factor, or some combination — and you need a thought partner to help you untangle it

 • Working with a client where progress has stalled and you're not sure why